If you’ve ever been on a long drive on I-5 or the 101 Freeway, you’ve probably kept a watchful eye out for a cop with a radar device pointed at you.

 Used smartly, radar detectors can help you avoid an unwanted ticket and theoretically keep you safer on the road.

 But they are not a license to drive recklessly because you detect that no cops are nearby.
-You must still practice strong defensive driving techniques and share the road with others.
+You must still practice robust defensive driving techniques and share the road with others.

 One major drawback of the radar detector is the increasing popularity of radar technology in society in general.
 Automatic doors, traffic signals, and your fellow drivers all take advantage of this technology.